(that actually get opened)

 Today, the way the platform is used hasn’t changed much.
 Many people still use it to stay in touch with friends and family.
-Now they can share photos and videos, like, love, or hate a status, and create a groups with common interests.
+Now they can share photos and videos, like, love, or hate a status, and create groups with common interests.
 The biggest difference is that businesses can join the platform thanks to the creation of business pages.
-The problem is that too many businesses don’t join the conversation and forget the biggest piece of social media is that it was made to be SOCIAL.
+The problem with that is too many businesses don’t join the conversation and forget the biggest piece of social media is that it was made to be SOCIAL.

 If you take a step back, how is your business or organization using social media?

 There’s a reason marketing is a separate term from advertising.
 Marketing is more about interacting with your customers and building relationship than solely promoting your organization.
 Social media can be a great way to stay connected with your current customers while gaining exposure in ways traditional advertising can’t do.
 Think of social media marketing like dating - no one likes someone who only talks about themselves.
 Encourage interactions on your posts by asking questions or taking polls, either related to your business or just something relevant like a national holiday.
 Likes, hearts, and other reactions are ok, but you want people to comment and share your posts so it reaches a bigger audience (and the platforms "reward" you for it as well with more placements on feeds).
 Create content that people would want to share with their friends and family.